 Recipe FAQs

-Beyond salt and pepper, a little heat in the form of ground cayenne or chipotle chili pepper work very well on green beans.
-Other options are adding onion powder or an Italian seasoning blends.
+Beyond salt and pepper, a little heat in the form of ground cayenne, crushed red pepper, or chipotle chili pepper work very well on green beans.
+Other options are replacing salt and pepper with a pre-mixed blend that contains salt, like Cajun seasoning.

 If you’ve enjoyed this recipe, I’d love for you to leave a star rating in the recipe card and/or a comment review below!